nxus/searcher/README.md

 ### Routes

-Based on the model identify, Searcher will create the following routes
+Based on the model identify, Searcher will create the following route

-    /search/user
+    /search/:model

 which accepts a search parameter `q`.

-So to search for the term 'pizza':
+Assuming the model 'user' has been registered as searchable, to search for the term 'mike':

     /search/user?q=mike